 Well, several months after finish the kayak we finally got it into the water two weekends agp.
 Such is life when you are busy with little kids!

-I now basically have the frame together for the Interlude.
 Here is a list of some of the issues I’ve encountered during the build.

 I finished steam bending the stems for the Freedom 15.
 It was really easy.
 I grabbed our kitchen kettle and taped down the on switch to keep the kettle boiling.